bww/Retina/README.md

 And to see which images would be converted, but without actually performing any conversion, you can use:

     $ retina -S -p MyProject/images

+For help and more options, use:

+    $ retina -h